ashutoshMoengage/simping-cats/README.md

 ## 🎮 Features

+### 🐱 Interactive Simping Experience
-- 🐱 **Cute cat in the center** - Changes every time you click Yes OR No
+- **Cute cat in the center** - Changes every time you click Yes OR No
-- 🥺 **Interactive question** - "Will you miss me?" with Yes/No options
+- **Interactive question** - "Will you miss me?" with Yes/No options
-- 🏃‍♀️ **Escaping No button** - Click "No" and watch it run away to random positions!
+- **Escaping No button** - Click "No" and watch it run away to random positions!
-- 🔄 **Dynamic cat photos** - Uses The Cat API for fresh, adorable cat images
+- **Dynamic cat photos** - Uses The Cat API for fresh, adorable cat images
-- 💕 **Yes rewards** - Click "Yes" for heartwarming responses and new cats
+- **Yes rewards** - Click "Yes" for heartwarming responses and new cats
-- 💬 **Enhanced simping lines** - 20+ increasingly desperate and funny messages
+- **Enhanced simping lines** - 20+ increasingly desperate and funny messages
-- 📱 **Mobile responsive** - Works perfectly on phones and tablets
+- **Mobile responsive** - Works perfectly on phones and tablets
-- 🌈 **Cute animations** - Floating hearts, button shakes, and smooth transitions
+- **Cute animations** - Floating hearts, button shakes, and smooth transitions

+### 📊 Analytics Dashboard
+- **User Tracking** - Unique visitor identification via localStorage
+- **Click Analytics** - Detailed tracking of Yes/No button interactions
+- **Real-time Statistics** - Live dashboard showing engagement metrics
+- **Export Data** - Download analytics as JSON, CSV, or summary reports
+- **Privacy Compliant** - All data stored locally in your browser only
+- **Session Tracking** - Monitor user behavior across multiple visits
+- **Success Rate Metrics** - Track conversion rates and user preferences
+- **Admin Access** - Click the 📊 icon to view detailed analytics

 ## 🚀 How to Run Locally